argoskenny/TDD_practice/README.md

 ## TDD Practice

-This is the practice of TDD.
+This is some practices of TDD with PHP.
 Reference by Agile principles, patterns, and practices in C#.